Publication Ethics

 • Putting your name on another person’s manuscript.

-In case of observing plagiarism in an article based on the level of plagiarism, the editor in chief of the journal will legally pursue the following actions:
+In case of observing plagiarism in an article, based on the level of plagiarism, the editor-in-chief of the journal will legally pursue the following actions:

-1. Rejected and in case of publication, removed the article from the journal site.
+1. Rejected and, in case of publication, removed the article from the journal site.

 2. Consider the author/ authors' names in the blacklist of the Food Research Journal.